 Consider your own safety

 T1D should not put you at any greater risk of feeling feint or nauseous while donating.
-Some T1D patients report their BGLs run slightly higher for 3-5 days after donating.
-Your immediate levels shouldn’t be influenced either way — you won’t suddenly spike or bottom out.
+Some T1D patients report their blood glucose levels (BGLs) run slightly higher for three to five days after donating.
+Your immediate levels shouldn’t be influenced either way—you won’t suddenly spike or bottom out.
 Doctors do say your A1C or HbA1c (glycated hemoglobin, which measures one’s three-month blood sugar level) may be falsely lowered, a temporary effect thought to be caused by blood loss and accelerated red blood cell turnover.

 If you want to donate, but are concerned about the health consequences, talk to your doctor first.
 After donating, it’s crucial to closely monitor your blood sugar levels and re-nourish your body.
 Increase your fluid intake and consider eating more iron-rich foods for a few days.
 Be smart: use common sense.
 Take care of yourself the same way you always would.